ohhdemgirls/ytmcd/README.md

 # ytmcd
 YouTube Music Channel Downloader.

+Basically a sensible selection of youtube-dl flags to download music from music channels in bulk!

 ### Remarks

 I chose to configure `youtube-dl` to use `ffmpeg` to transcode audio into high-quality MP3 rather than rip the FLAC audio for various reasons: